 Recognizing potential opportunities is just as important as identifying problems and challenges.

-Your business plan may change as you discover unexpected weaknesses and the unpredictable variables that come with starting your own business.
-In order to be proactive, your business strategy should include a plan that accounts in advance for the 3 to 5 years after establishing your business.
+Your business plan may change as you discover unexpected weaknesses and the unpredictable variables of starting your own business.
+To be proactive, your business strategy should include a plan that accounts in advance for the 3 to 5 years after establishing your business.

 7. Help Attract Staff and Service Providers

-Presenting a business plan to potential staff in which you outline the exact duties, salaries, and expectations you have for your employees can help attract a higher caliber of employees.
+Presenting a business plan to potential staff in which you outline the exact duties, salaries, and expectations for your employees can help attract a higher caliber of employees.

 A plan for hiring new staff may not necessarily make its way into your business plan, but it does serve as a potential milestone and also helps determine projected operational costs.
 Staff and service providers are crucial components in the cost of your new business.

 The easiest way to create a business plan is to use our business plan template, which includes the sections below.
 Download our business plan template or use our document builder to write your plan.
 Follow this step-by-step to write a traditional business plan:

 An executive summary is the first section of a traditional business plan but one of the most important as it’s the first impression of your business.
 Give a brief overview of your company:

 - Viability and competitive advantage

 - Funding requirements and financial information (if you’re planning to seek loans, business partners, or investments)